CatBlock/catblock/README.md

 We also have Travis connected to [BrowserStack](http://browserstack.com), to run a few automated unit tests for us.
 If "builds:passing" shows at the top of this README, then it's probably working fine, otherwise the current version of the code might not work so well.

-## How to build your extension?
+## How to build the extension or create a development environment?
-The [development guide](https://github.com/CatBlock/catblock/blob/master/BUILDING.md) will make your life easier if you need to build CatBlock and change the source code.
+The [development guide](https://github.com/CatBlock/catblock/wiki/Building-the-extension) will make your life easier if you need to build CatBlock or create an unpacked development environment and change the source code.

 ## What is CatBlock Nightly?
 After each commit to our ```master``` branch, "nightly" versions of our CatBlock extension are being generated (thanks to Travis) and exported to the [CatBlock Nightlies](https://github.com/CatBlock/catblock-nightlies) repository, where you can also find out more information.

 We're currently looking into a way of publishing CatBlock Nightly to the related extensions stores.

-## Do you want to know more about our project or even contribute?
+## Do you want to know more about our project?
-If you want to keep an eye on (or even contribute to) the behind-the-scenes stuff, check out our [Trello Board](https://trello.com/catblock).
+If you want to keep an eye on CatBlock or evenknow more about it, check out our [Wiki page](https://github.com/CatBlock/catblock/wiki), where you can find all important information.

 If you want to contribute any improvements to the code, please go ahead and send us a pull request from a fork of this repo!

-If you want to become an official translator, check out [this wiki page](https://github.com/CatBlock/catblock/wiki/Translators)!

 If we see that you are a dedicated contributor, we may provide you with contributor permissions.
 The people to contact for this project are [@kpeckett](https://github.com/kpeckett) and [@tomasko126](https://github.com/tomasko126).